-It begins early in the morning of the weekend closest to the feast of San Antonio which is on January 17th (unless that feast day falls on a weekend).
+It begins early in the morning of the weekend closest to the feast of San Antonio which is on January 17th (unless that feast day falls on a weekend then clearly it would take place on that weekend).
 A “despertà” – the first of the year – is the traditional wake-up call that reminds the townsfolk that they are in fiesta mode.
 A modest group of adherents, usually from the CAE El Tiraset equestrian group, will process through the old town accompanied by music which is often provided by the simple “dolçaina i tabalet”, the traditional Valencian instruments of a small double reed instrument similar to an oboe and a small drum.
 The music merely complements the thunderous cracks of the indispensable bangers that shatter the relative peace of the narrow streets, ringing of the old walls and flowing like waves through the town.
 Newcomers will leap out of their beds and take to social networks to deplore the practice; those more experienced will perhaps place a pillow over their ears for a few minutes or simply shrug off the cacophony of noise as part and parcel of living in the town.
 It is fiesta after all.

 Later in the morning, members of El Tiraset will begin to prepare the special pine for the burning that evening.
 This begins with the dragging of a specially-prepared tree through the old town by hard-working horses; those unaware of the tradition may well sit outside the cafés and bars in surprise as the tree passes them by.
 The destination is a rough square to the south of the town where the shrine of San Antonio sits amidst garages and workshops; it is sometimes called ‘Plaza de San Antonio’ but few people, even locals, might know it by that name.